I'm No Angel: Context

 Cary Grant starred opposite her for the second and final time; their first film together had been She Done Him Wrong.
 Grant remained annoyed for decades that West often took credit for his career despite the fact that he had made major films before.
-The smash hit Blonde Venus, starring Marlene Dietrich and Cary Grant, predates She Done Him Wrong by a year even though Mae West always claimed to have discovered Grant for her film, amusingly elaborating that up until then he had only made "some tests with starlets."
-She would frequently claim to various reporters through the years that she had spotted him as an unknown walking across a parking lot, asked who he was, and, finding that nobody knew, declared, "If he can talk, I'll use him in my next picture."
+The smash hit Blonde Venus, starring Marlene Dietrich and Grant, antedates She Done Him Wrong by a year, though West always claimed to have discovered Grant for her film, amusingly elaborating that up until then he had only made "some tests with starlets."
+She would frequently claim to various reporters through the years that she had spotted him as an unknown walking across a parking lot, asked who he was, and finding that nobody knew, declared, "If he can talk, I'll use him in my next picture."
 This tale was routinely incorporated into magazine articles about either West or Grant.

 West's ribald satire outraged moralists.
 Film historians cite her as one of the factors for the strict Hollywood production code that soon followed.
 The Hays Office forced a few changes, including the title of the song "No One Does It Like a Dallas Man", altered to "No One Loves Me Like a Dallas Man".
 David Niven claims, in an interview on Parkinson, that the Hays Office changed the title from "It Ain't No Sin".